-Students enrolled in nursing programs are required to successfully complete both academic and clinical requirements.
-The purpose of the Nursing Eligibility Criteria, found on the Nursing webpage, is to delineate the cognitive, affective, and psychomotor skills deemed minimally necessary for admission, progression, and graduation, and for the provision of safe and effective client care.
+- 1. Be unconditionally admitted to UAH and CCC - 2.
+Be in good standing with UAH and CCC progression, and graduation, and for the provision of safe and effective client care.
 Safety is paramount in all health programs.
 The College endorses the Americans' with Disabilities Act.
 If a student cannot meet the Eligibility Criteria it is their responsibility to request appropriate reasonable accommodations through the Student Disability Services Office.